remodlai/mcp2py/README.md

 **Your {python} REPL/code becomes an MCP client.** The server is a separate process (Node.js, {python}, whatever) that mcp2py communicates with via JSON-RPC.
-Your {python} code can: - Call tools (server functions) as if they're local {python} functions - Access resources (server data) as {python} attributes - Handle server requests (sampling, elicitation) automatically or via custom callbacks - Work seamlessly with any AI SDK (Anthropic, OpenAI, DSPy, etc.)
+Your {python} code can: - Call tools (server functions) as if they’re local {python} functions - Access resources (server data) as {python} attributes - Handle server requests (sampling, elicitation) automatically or via custom callbacks - Work seamlessly with any AI SDK (Anthropic, OpenAI, DSPy, etc.)